skule/skule.ca/get-involved/elections.md

 **Q: How are the votes counted?
 Why do I have a fractional number of votes?**

 **A:** EngSoc's elections are conducted using a single transferrable voting system using the Gregory method, with a "Droop quota".
 Please see [above](#voting-system) for more details.
-For why you might have a fractional number of votes, please see [here](#vote-transfers)
+For why you might have a fractional number of votes, please see [here](#vote-transfers).